 Over the next three years Corbett became obsessed with Jamieson.
 They had an on-off relationship (but with no intimacy).
-With his assistance, Jamieson changed her name to April Ashley and obtained a passport.
-“Attempts to persuade the superintendent registrar to change her birth certificate, however, failed.”
-The Ministry of National Insurance issued a woman’s insurance card, and now treat Ashley as a woman for national insurance purposes.
+With Corbett’s assistance, Jamieson changed his name to April Ashley and obtained a passport.
+“Attempts to persuade the superintendent registrar to change [her] birth certificate, however, failed.”
+The Ministry of National Insurance issued a woman’s insurance card, and now treated Ashley as a woman for national insurance purposes.

 This was the first occasion on which a court in England has been called on to decide the sex of an individual (the technique of vagino-plasty had recently been invented).
-This case established features which establish a person’s sex, in English Law, which still stand, namely:
+This case established features which establish a person’s sex in English Law that still stand, namely:

-The judge and the medical experts considered the question of whether if these features are congruent, but psychological factors are ‘abnormal’ the person should be classified as cases of inter-sex.
-Mr Justice Omerod decided not.
+The judge and the medical experts considered the question of whether if these features are congruent but psychological factors are ‘abnormal’, the person should be classified as a case of inter-sex.
+Mr Justice Ormrod decided not.

 The court used the term “gender” as meaning the sex which someone is treated as by society, but said that while this could be used for some purposes, there were others, such as marriage, in this case, where sex matters.

 The judgment considers the difference between a transvestite and a transsexual, and also notes that areas of life and law can be classified into those in which the sex of the individuals concerned is irrelevant, relevant or an essential determinant of the nature of the relationship.

 “Sex change operations” were still in their infancy and the court noted that “The purpose of these operations is, of course, to help relieve the patient’s symptoms and to assist in the management of their disorder; it is not to change their patient’s sex…”, further noting that the signed consent doctors required from their patients stated: